-:: A NOBLE EXPERIENCE & HISTORY ::
+:: HISTORY ::

 In the above photo, Jonathan Cristaldi (with a copy of a French version of The Great Gatsby in his pocket) pours celebratory glasses of wine for the Stag Dining Group, during post-event revelry in San Francisco on Bastille Day in 2011.

-The Noble Rot was dubbed a “traveling wine saloon,” by Tasting Table.
-Launched in New York City during the summer of 2009, The Noble Rot was the host of pop-up experiential wine spectacles, and often partnered with innovative collaborators where musical and theatrical performances were intertwined with experts and revelatory wine excess.
+The Noble Rot was dubbed a “traveling wine saloon,” by TastingTable.com and was the host of pop-up experiential wine tastings often hosting innovative collaborators, musical and theatrical performances.

-“Sometimes they came and went without having met
+Sometimes they came and went without having met

-:: A NOBLE WINE EVANGELIST ::
+:: FOUNDER & NOBLE WINE EVANGELIST ::

-:: INSPIRED ::
+:: ORIGINAL MANIFESTO ::